-"The world you've entered," Alarico Rossi warns us on our first night on Siena, "is very difficult to explore."
+"The world you've entered," Alarico Rossi warns us on our first night on Siena, "is very different to explore."
 Here, "We fear everything."
-It's a sentiment we encounter repeatedly in the small Tuscan city that wears its long history – the battle for republican autonomy in the face of Florentine domination being a central theme – very much on its sleeve.
+It's a sentiment we encounter repeatedly in the small Tuscan city that wears its long history—the battle for republican autonomy in the face of Florentine domination being a central theme—very much on its sleeve.

 Alarico is a local journalist.
-His beat is the Palio, a spectacular 90-second bareback horse race run twice a year around Siena's central plaza, the Piazza del Campo, in which jockeys are encouraged to whip each other with dried bulls’ penises, typically followed by a ritualised public brawl.
+His beat is the Palio, a spectacular 90-second bareback horse race run twice a year around Siena's central plaza, the Piazza del Campo, in which jockeys are encouraged to whip one another with dried bulls’ penises, typically followed by a ritualized public brawl.
 More than a medieval pageant for the benefit of visitors' holiday pictures, the Palio is the focal point of a distinctly Sienese way of life.

-We are here to watch the 16th of August Palio, run in honour of the Virgin Mary.
-The four days preceding the race are given over to full-blown Palio-mania, but, for the most devoted, it is a year round obsession.
-Siena's Old City is divided into 17 "contrade" – or districts – each with its own political administration, club, church, symbols, property and territory.
+We are here to watch the August 16 Palio, run in honor of the Virgin Mary.
+The four days preceding the race are given over to full-blown Palio-mania, but, for the most devoted, it is a year-round obsession.
+Siena's Old City is divided into 17 contrade—or districts—each with its own political administration, club, church, symbols, property, and territory.
 The contrade consider themselves miniature republics and engage in diplomatic relations among themselves, contracting alliances and stoking rivalries.

 "How do you feel about your rival contrada, Tower?"
-We asked a man from Onda (Wave).
+I ask a man from Onda (Wave).
 "From very young, we are taught that Tower members are bad people.
-We work, marry and have friendships with them throughout the year.
+We work, marry, and have friendships with them throughout the year.
 But in the four days of the Palio, we are enemies."

-What does contrada membership mean for you?
-We asked.
-“We are baptised in the contrada, we hang out in the contrada clubhouse, we grow up in the street together,” he replies.
+What does a contrada membership mean for you?
+I ask.
+“We are baptized in the contrada, we hang out in the contrada clubhouse, we grow up in the street together,” he replies.
 “The contrada is our family,” a friend adds.

 Members of the Shell contrada rolling deep.